All Episodes

 It had to be on one of them.

-I I thought I thought Pope Francis's uh inauguration ceremony was far more modest than Obama's.
+I thought Pope Francis's inauguration ceremony was far more modest than Obama's, which I guess is fitting.

-The Pope is not not nearly as much of a religious figure as Obama is, but I still would have liked to have seen a Vatican fly over, and I didn't do that, you know, like the the blue angel or something, but it is what it is.
+But I still would have liked to have seen a Vatican flyover, and I didn't do that, like the Blue Angel or something, but it is what it is.

-You remember last week, folks, we had the shocking news at the National Institutes for Health or the Centers for Disease Control, one of the two was spending a million and a half dollars to find out why 75% of lesbians are obese and male homosexuals are not.
+You remember last week, folks, we had the shocking news at the National Institutes for Health or the Centers for Disease Control, one of the two, was spending a million and a half dollars to find out why 75% of lesbians are obese and male homosexuals are not.

 Well, they're not through.

-Now guess what?
+Now, guess what?

-University of Illinois has received grants for this project cumulative stress and hazardous drinking in a community of adult lesbians is the title of the study.
+University of Illinois has received grants for this project, Cumulative Stress and Hazardous Drinking in a Community of Adult Lesbians is the title of the study.

 It aims to discover culturally sensitive strategies to prevent lesbians from being drunks.

-Man, what a and they're talking about marriage?
+Man, what a, and they're talking about marriage.

-On the one hand, you've got to study why are they obese, 75% of them now why are they drunks?
+On the one hand, you've got to study why are they obese, 75% of them.

 Who knew?

-Anyway, I just want to keep you up to date on this because uh what's happening in the homosexual community almost qualifies here for a gay community update.
+Anyway, I just want to keep you up to date on this because what's happening in the homosexual community almost qualifies here for a gay community update.

 I just want to start with this.

-First up, we're gonna start with CNN.
+First up, we're going to start with CNN.

-This was this morning with Carol Costello on her program called CNN's newsroom.
+This was this morning with Carol Costello on her program called CNN's Newsroom.

-My primary point yesterday, before we get to these sound bites, I heard Ari Fleischer say that conservatives don't have to change their core principles, they have to change the way they talk about it.
+My primary point yesterday, before we get to these soundbites, I heard Ari Fleischer say that conservatives don't have to change their core principles.

 Use myself as an example.

-And I haven't done one dimes worth of advertising over 25 years, the most listened to show for 23 to 25 years.
+And I haven't done one dime's worth of advertising over 25 years.

 I have never analyzed what I say and how to say it and change it.

-I've never moderated, I'm just who I am.
+I'm just who I am.

 I just show up every day and do what I do, follow my heart, be honest, and it attracts an audience.